 How to diagnose the P0341 Code?

-- Use the freeze frame data to check what’s going on.
+- Use an OBD2 scanner to confirm the presence of the trouble code.
+Use the freeze frame data to check what’s going on.
 Continue the troubleshooting based on the other trouble codes you may find.

 - Visually inspect the connectors of the camshaft position sensor.

-- Inspect the camshaft position sensor wiring
+- Inspect the camshaft position sensor wiring for signs of damage.

 - Inspect for any corrosion in the sensor connections.